-Although anyone can experience domestic violence, women and gender diverse people are more likely to be victims of domestic violence and men are more likely to be the perpetrators.
+Although anyone can experience domestic violence, women are more likely to be victims of domestic violence and men are more likely to be the perpetrators.
 Often victims of violence may feel they are at fault for causing abuse to occur in the relationship.
+14